RobinHerbots/Inputmask/README.md

 With the non-greedy option set to false, you can specify * as repeat.
 This makes an endless repeat.

 #### autoUnmask

+Automatically unmask the value when retrieved.
+Default: false.

 #### removeMaskOnSubmit
 Remove the mask before submitting the form.
 Use in combination with autoUnmask: true

 #### clearMaskOnLostFocus

 Remove the empty mask on blur or when not empty removes the optional trailing part